 Whether you are completely new to non-surgical treatments or have been having Botox and Fillers for years, the consultation is the most important part of the process.

-This is where patients can fully discuss their skin concerns, while the doctor or dentist assesses their skin and understands what they’re trying to achieve.
+This is where patients can fully discuss their skin concerns, while the Aesthetic Clinician assesses their skin and understands what they’re trying to achieve.